 - Improves skin condition

 Durian (Durio), also known as the king of fruit, grows in South East Asia, mainly in Malaysia, Indonesia and Thailand.
 There are many varieties of the Durian fruit.

-The imported Durian we generally find in the west usually has a different taste, sometimes an ugly smell and more bitter taste because it has been frozen and with the Durian it is common that the taste changes by time.
-It is best to eat Durian immediately after it has been plucked or a couple hours later.
+The imported Durian we generally find in the west usually has a different taste, sometimes an ugly smell and more bitter taste because it has been frozen and with the Durian, it is common that the taste changes over time.
+It is best to eat Durian immediately after it has been plucked or a couple of hours later.

 Durian is rich in vitamin C and vitamin B, minerals, carbohydrates and dietary fiber and among the benefits;